 Changes to legislation from 1 January, 2020 will see the introduction of a maximum combined HELP Loan limit.

-Students who defer their fees to a HECS-HELP Loan from this date can borrow up to a total HELP loan amount of $106,319 over their lifetime.
-Students studying medicine, dentistry or veterinary sciences can borrow up to a maximum of $152,700.
+In 2022 Students who defer their fees to a HECS-HELP Loan can borrow up to a total HELP loan amount of $109,206 over their lifetime.
+Students studying medicine, dentistry or veterinary sciences can borrow up to a maximum of $156,847.

 SA-HELP and OS-HELP loans are not included in the combined HELP limit.

-Any previous HECS-HELP debts incurred prior to this date are not included in this combined HELP loan limit.
+Any previous HECS-HELP debts incurred prior to 2020 are not included in the combined HELP loan limit.

 Any payments made towards the HELP loan will increase the amount of HELP available up to the maximum HELP limit.